hsarfraz/document-ai/RT-DETR - IRS Form 1040 2023 table extraction/README.md

 img = cv2.imread(image_path)

 # perform inference
-results = model.predict(img, imgsz=1024) #imgsz is set to 1024 as the model is fineuned with this size
+results = model.predict(img, imgsz=1024) #imgsz is set to 1024 as the model is finetuned with this size

 # use supervision library for parsing results and generating redline boxes
 detections = sv.Detections.from_ultralytics(results[0])